On the infinite Borwein product raised to a positive real power: Introduction and statement of results

 for each $n\ge 0$. \end{theorem} The proof is given in Section~\ref{sec:van}.

 Our paper is organized as follows: In Section~\ref{sec:proof} we prove Theorem \ref{mth}, thus establish an asymptotic formula for the Borwein coefficients $c_p^{(\delta)}(n)$, for any prime $p$.
 In Section~\ref{sec:sp} we turn to the $p=3$ case.
 We prove Theorem~\ref{mth1} there, which provides us with a useful estimate for the growth of the coefficients $c_3^{(\delta)}(n)$.
 This allows us to prove Corollary~\ref{cor}.
-Finally, in Section~\ref{sec:van}, which is of independent interest, we prove some results that include vanishing and divisibility properties for the Borwein coefficients of the cube of the infinite Borwein product.
+In Section~\ref{sec:van}, which is of independent interest, we prove some results that include vanishing and divisibility properties for the Borwein coefficients of the cube of the infinite Borwein product.
+Finally, in Appendix~\ref{sec:app} we present several new conjectures on precise sign patterns of infinite Borwein products and other products raised to a real power, which are similar to Conjecture~\ref{conj1}.